This pimped-out superjet is the ultimate extravagance

 Prince Al-Waleed Bin Talal of Saudi Arabia splashed out a whopping US $500m for the world’s biggest, most expensive and most insanely luxurious private jet: the Airbus A380 Grand Palace.
 His A380 was so huge and extravagant it made Donald Trump’s private jet, which is worth around $100m, look like a scale model of a commercial carrier.

-The plane cost $300 million off the factory flaw but the prince considered it too subtle, so opted to carry out a $200 million remodel of the interior that featured more gold than Tutankhamun’s tomb.
-No one has ever accused a Saudi prince — or any billionaire for that matter — for being classy.
+The plane cost $300m off the factory floor, but Prince Talal considered it too subtle so he opted to carry out a $200m remodelling of the interior that featured more gold than Tutankhamun’s tomb.

-There’s a parking spot for his Rolls Royce — standard.
-A concert hall for 10 with stage and grand piano — gotta.
-Then there’s the steam room, the spa and the “magic carpet” — flat screen TVs built into the floor which project what the plan is flying over, which effectively mimics a glass floor.
-It also features four king bedroom suites, a dining room for 14, prayer room and elevator between floors so you can go up and when you’re going up.
+There’s a parking spot for his Rolls Royce, a concert hall with a capacity of 10 that comes complete with a stage and a grand piano, and a steam room, spa and the ‘magic carpet’ of flat-screen TVs built into the floor which project what the plane is flying over and mimics a glass floor.
+It also features four king bedroom suites, a dining room for 14, and a prayer room.
+There’s even an elevator.

-Thing is though, no one’s ever seen it.
-Only renderings.
-The prince apparently offloaded it to another billionaire — name undisclosed — and photos are yet to surface of the finished product.
-Oh well, in the meantime he’ll have to settle for his $220 million Boeing 747-400, which features a lot of the same luxuries as the mysterious A380.
+But here’s the thing: no one’s ever seen it, just the renderings.
+Apparently Talal offloaded it to another billionaire – name undisclosed – and photos are yet to surface of the finished product.
+Oh well, in the meantime he’ll have to settle for his $220m Boeing 747-400, which features a lot of the same luxuries as the mysterious A380.